What does the survey entail?

-People aged 15 years and older who live in the Netherlands, except persons living in institutions.
+People aged 15 to 89 years residing in the Netherlands, with the exception of persons living in institutions and homes (institutional population).

-The Labour Force Survey is conducted since 1987.
+The Labour Force Survey was first conducted in 1987.

 How is the survey conducted?